 Shell Material:

-- Wood: Wood types and thickness influence tones, with hardwoods producing brighter sounds and softer woods like balsa producing deeper, bassier tones.
+- Wood: Wood types and thickness influence tones, with hardwoods produce brighter sounds.
+Softer woods like balsa produce deeper, bassier tones.

 - Gourd: Gourds, due to their natural, lightweight structure, provide a warm, deep, and resonant sound.